MatthewPageUK/pico_desktop_penholder/README.md

 ![P1010462](https://user-images.githubusercontent.com/46349796/210109631-aa41eb52-5108-48c4-a093-3cc7441347fe.jpg)

 A small pen holder with embedded Raspberry Pi Pico W and square 1.3" LCD display.
+Shows todays date and cycles through some hard-coded tasks.

+* Todo - connect to a Google calendar and show todays events.
+* Todo - A switch or sensor to change the mode when the pen is removed
+* Todo - Some buttons or touch controls

 ## Square LCD 1.3" SPI
 https://thepihut.com/products/1-3-spi-colour-round-lcd-240x240-breakout